kxcontrib/phrases/docs/wikipage.md

 1100011101b
 ```

-## 540. Markers in boolean vector of length x at indices y
+## 540. Markers in boolean vector of length x at indexes y

 ```q
 q)x:10